 The programme leads to a Master of Science (120 credits) with Biology as the main field of study.

-During the second year, you can study one or two regular courses, or combine a research training course with a degree project of 30 or 45 credits.
-This allows you to prepare well for an academic career as well as a career outside academia.
+During the second year, you can either take one or two courses, or take a research training course, to combine with a degree project of 30, 45 or 60 credits.
+This allows you to be well prepared for an academic career or a career outside academia.

 Biology instruction at Uppsala University is done in close connection to current research.
-All lecturers and tutors in the Master Programme in Biology are also active researchers in the field.
+All teachers for the individual courses in the Master's Programme in Biology are active scientists, ensuring that you will get an education that reaches to the absolute forefront of the respective field.

 The courses provide factual knowledge and practical training in the form of laboratory work and field trips, as well as the ability to solve problems, think analytically and work scientifically.
-Communication training is integrated in the courses of the programme.
+Communication training is integrated in all courses of the programme.

-The Master Programme in Biology has a strong international character, and all courses are held in English.
+The Master's Programme in Biology has a strong international character, and all courses are taught in English.